What You Need To Know About Carpal Tunnel Syndrome

 Surgery is not always required but if needed is usually performed under general anesthesia or local anesthesia with sedation, on an outpatient basis.
 During carpal tunnel surgery tissue that is causing pressure on the nerve is released to remove the pressure on the nerve.
 Occupational or physical therapy is sometimes recommended after surgery.
 For more information on hand surgeries, carpal tunnel syndrome and occupational or physical therapy, visit SIOrtho.com.

-Tagged with: Carpal Tunnel Diagnosis, Carpal Tunnel Surgery, Carpal Tunnel Syndrome, Deer Park Wrist Doctor, liorthosports, long island orthopedic surgery, long island orthopedics, Long Island Wrist doctor, orthopaedic & sports associates of long island, SIO, Woodbury Wrist Doctor, Wrist
+Tagged with: Carpal Tunnel Diagnosis, Carpal Tunnel Surgery, Carpal Tunnel Syndrome, Deer Park Wrist Doctor, liorthosports, long island orthopedic surgery, long island orthopedics, Long Island Wrist doctor, orthopedic & sports associates of long island, SIO, Woodbury Wrist Doctor, Wrist